Beatrice Wood (1893-1998) was a Heavy-Weight Artist & Thinker that Creatives Like Us Can Learn From.

 In light of who Beatrice Wood was and what she accomplished, why isn’t she a household name?

 Kevin Wallace: “That’s a very good question and there are several possible answers.
-The first possible answer is art world sexism.”
+The first answer is art world sexism.”

 Reason 1 You Haven’t Heard of Beatrice Wood: Art World Sexism